 Since the winters were harsh, the prisoners were issued warm clothing.
 The problem was that the POWs wore straw shoes which froze when they got wet.
 This resulted in Al getting frostbite on his feet.
 Food in the camp was scarce, but by this time even the Japanese people had little to eat.

-In September of 1945, Al was freed by the American Navy.
-Only after his rescue did Al learn that both his parents had passed away while he was a POW.
-His aunt and uncle had withheld this information from him so that he would have something to live for in the camps.
+On September 11, 1945, Al was freed by the Navy.
+Only after he was freed did he learn that his parents had both passed away while he was a POW.
+His aunt and uncle had withheld the information from him so that he would have something to live for in the camps.

-Three weeks after returning home, he married Katherine Wolff.
-The couple raised two children.
-In 1955, he moved to Colorado Springs, Colorado, where he passed away on December 7, 1995.
-He was interred in the mausoleum at Memorial Gardens Cemetery, Colorado Springs.
+Albert Cornils passed away on December 7, 1995,.
+He was interred on the mausoleum at Memorial Gardens Cemetery, Colorado Springs.